rlivingsus/misc/AllBooks.md

 - Hood, Ann: Fly Girl
 - Hornby, Nick: Dickens and Prince
 - Hornfischer, James: Neptune's Inferno; The Fleet at Flood Tide; The Last Stand of the Tin Can Sailors
 - Housel, Morgan: The Psychology of Money
+- Howard, Catherine: The Trap
 - Howard, Michael: The Salaryman
 - Howarth, David: We Die Alone
 - Huang, S.L.: Zero Sum Game